 - Livestream chats should be built to accommodate various states of connectivity.

 Livestream chat is only going to grow among the most popular apps and platforms serving people around the world.
 It presents its challenges, sure, but opportunities abound, and following best practices will help elevate businesses and serve audiences, wherever they are.
 But it is worth mentioning again: merely adding a livestream chat and walking away hoping for the best usually won’t net desired results.
 From proper UI considerations and developer tools, sophisticated reactions, host moderation capabilities, and proper storage and scaling plans, livestream chat success requires effort on multiple fronts.
 Stream’s battle-tested developer tools help assuage these concerns and give businesses the ability to reach millions of users.

 As part of a recap, we've put together this infographic below — think of it as review sheet for all UX best practices for livestream chat.
-And, as always, we're always available to answer any questions or talk further about how to help your product grow.
+And, as always, we're always available to answer any questions about our chat SDKs or talk further about how to help your product grow.